Bring Recognition to Life with Internal Recognition Champions

 — Toi Johnson, Employee Programs and Experience Specialist, ACG

-Hear directly from AAA – The Auto Club Group about how they leverage recognition champions to bring recognition to life in this on-demand webinar.
+Hear directly from AAA – The Auto Club Group about how they leverage recognition champions to bring recognition to life.

 CIBC bank location decorated for Employee Appreciation Day